-In the case in which a patient is missing all their teeth or suffering from extensive bone loss, they may opt for implant retained dentures.
+If a patient is missing all their teeth or suffering from extensive bone loss, implant-retained dentures may be the right option.
 These are fixed to the arch with special attachments instead of an adhesive which increases stability, reducing excessive movement during chewing.
 Lack of suction means a secure fit, and this reduces gum friction.

 Ask a Kai Dental professional about which implant retained dentures suit your dental needs.

 What is a dental implant?

 Am I a suitable candidate for the procedure?

 Adults in good physical condition are usually suitable for the procedure.
 Our team at Kai Dental will evaluate your general health, discuss any medical conditions, and examine your gums and teeth to determine your viability for the procedure.

 Is an individual implant needed for every missing tooth?